 "Call" means an Option entitling Buyer to receive after exercise the Cash Settlement Amount on the applicable Payment Date(s) if the Floating Price exceeds the Strike Price.

-"Cash Settlement Amount" means, in respect of an Option, an amount (if any) that is payable by Seller on the applicable Payment Date(s) and is determined as provided on the website governing such Option.
+"Cash Settlement Amount" means, in respect of an Option, an amount (if any) that is payable by the relevant party on the applicable Payment Date(s) and which shall equal the product of the Notional Quantity multiplied by the Strike Price Differential.

 "European" means a style of Option pursuant to which the right(s) granted are exercisable only on the one day designated as the Exercise Period on the website, if any.